 Creating a new sub section for notice in the Review and Approval Procedures chapter will consolidate all notification process into one location.
 The colocation will include a quick reference table, will help with consistency across the regulations, and will clarify process and timing.
 An intent statement has been added.
 The requirement to notify owners within 150' of a proposed project will be made consistent.
-Staff will continue to notice surrounding parcels regarding an approved accessory dwelling unit, but applicants will not be required to notify surrounding parcels during the application process.
+Staff will continue to notice surrounding parcels regarding a tourist home and accessory dwelling unit, but applicants will not be required to notice them.